chipsalliance/chips-alliance-website/content/about/faq.md

 index="5"
 title="How are CHIPS Alliance projects licensed?"
 >}}
 Typically, CHIPS Alliance projects are covered by the Apache License 2.0 for code, and OWFa 0.9 for specs.
-The Technical Steering Committee can allow non-Apache/OWFa licensed code into CHIPS Alliance if it meets certain conditions.
-See Chapter 7: “Intellectual Property Policy” of our [Technical Charter](https://github.com/chipsalliance/tsc/blob/master/CHIPS_Alliance-Technical_Charter.pdf).
+The Technical Advisory Council can allow non-Apache/OWFa licensed code into CHIPS Alliance if it meets certain conditions.
 {{< /accordion >}}

 {{< accordion